-In this week’s Church at Home, we will reflect on the identity of Yahweh as a complex being—one God and at the same time Father, Son, and Spirit.
+In this week’s Bible Study, we will reflect on the identity of Yahweh as a complex being—one God and at the same time Father, Son, and Spirit.
 The theological term for this concept is called the Trinity.
 God is united within himself as a community of eternal love.
 Love is not just one of his attributes; love is who he is.
 Because of this, when the Father, Son, and Spirit created humanity, it was an expression and an invitation to eternal love.
 Humanity rejected this invitation at first, but God went to every length to make a way for us to participate in his community of love.

 What’s one thing you were most surprised by in this video?